-Army Corps of Engineers Moves to Shut Down Dakota Access Pipeline Protest Camp
+Protesters Pray and Set Fire at Dakota Access Pipeline Camp Ahead of Shutdown

-(BISMARCK, N.D.) — The Army Corps of Engineers' plan to close a Dakota Access pipeline protest camp that's been around for more than six months isn't likely to be the demise of on-the-ground opposition in North Dakota.
+"People are being very mindful, trying very hard to stay in prayer, to stay positive," said Nestor Silva, 37, of California.
+"I am not aware of any plans for belligerence."

+The Corps has set a 2 p.m. deadline for the camp to be emptied ahead of potential spring flooding.
+A massive cleanup effort has been underway for weeks, first by protesters themselves and now with the Corps set to join in removing debris left over several months.

-Wednesday's deadline for the protesters to leave also may not spell the end of the heavy law enforcement presence near where the Dallas-based developer is finishing the last big section of the pipeline, which will carry oil from North Dakota through the Dakotas and Iowa to a shipping point in Illinois.
+Wednesday's deadline for the protesters to leave also may not spell the end of the heavy law enforcement presence near where Dallas-based Energy Transfer Partners is finishing the last section of the pipeline, which will carry oil from North Dakota through the Dakotas and Iowa to a shipping point in Illinois.

 The protest camp is on federal land in southern North Dakota between the Standing Rock Sioux Reservation and the pipeline route.
 It has at times housed thousands of people, though it's dwindled to just a couple of hundred as the pipeline battle has largely moved into the courts.

-The Corps has told those who remain in the Oceti Sakowin camp that they need to leave by 2 p.m.
-Wednesday.
-Gov. Doug Burgum listed the same time and date in an emergency evacuation order last week.

-Morton County sheriff's spokeswoman Maxine Herr warned that there could be large-scale arrests at the camp, while insisting that is not want authorities want.
-Though law enforcement and state officials have said they won't forcibly evict protesters, they have cited the coming threat of spring flooding as a safety issue that requires the camp to be cleared.
+Morton County sheriff's spokeswoman Maxine Herr warned that there could be large-scale arrests at the camp, while insisting that is not what authorities want.

 "We prefer to handle this in a more diplomatic, understanding way," Herr said, adding that a transition center will be set up to help protesters who don't have a place to go.